microsoft/infersharp/CONTRIBUTING.md

 - To add a test that infersharp finds (or does not find) a particular issue, add your test in "Cilsil.Test/E2E/NPETest.cs".

+- Try to reuse existing test modules if necessary.
+Otherwise, add new test modules in "Cilsil.Test/Assets/".

 ## Reporting Issues